aws-amplify/amplify-js/docs/media/authentication_guide.md

 Cognito hosted UI provides general availability of a Built-in Customizable User Experience for Sign-in, OAuth 2.0 Support, and Federation with Facebook, Login with Amazon, Google, and SAML providers for User Pools.

+Note: this feature is only supported with aws-amplify@^0.2.15 and aws-amplify-react@^0.1.39

 #### Setup your Cognito App Client

 First you need to setup your App Client in the Cognito User Pool console.